sinai-dev/OSLDocs/Basics/CSharpGuide.md

 `T GetCopyOf<T>(T component, Transform transform) where T : Component`
 * Copy the provided component onto the provided transform as a clone.

+## Other C# Helpers

+There are a few other C# helper classes which all start with the class name `Custom...`, documentation about these is found on the relevant pages.

+Eg, for `CustomItems`, see `SL_Item`.